 Containers: Many alliums grow well in containers, either planted alone or mixed with in other plants.
-When they come into bloom, you can move the planter to a prominent spot where they’re easy to admire.
+When they come into bloom, you can move the planter to a prominent spot where the flowers will be easy to admire.

-When to Plant: Allium bulbs are planted in the fall, after the first frost and before the ground freezes.
-Herbaceous alliums (such as Allium tuberosum and Allium Millenium) have a root ball like other perennials.
+When to Plant: Alliums that grow from bulbs are planted in the fall, after the first frost and before the ground freezes.
+Herbaceous alliums (such as Allium tuberosum and Allium Millenium) have fiberous roots like other perennials.
 These may be planted at any time during the growing season.

 Depth and Spacing: Bulb size determines planting depth.
-Large bulbs such as Globemaster should be planted 6” deep, while smaller bulbs like drumstick alliums are only planted 3 or 4” deep.
+Large bulbs such as Globemaster should be planted 5 to 6” deep, while smaller bulbs like drumstick alliums are only planted 3” deep.
 For best results, follow plant-specific instructions on the package or on our website.

 Planting Tips: With alliums, there’s no need to worry about deer, squirrels or voles.
 They don’t like the onion taste of allium bulbs and almost always leave them alone.

-Alliums usually produce leaves before they send up the first flower buds.
-For some species, this means the foliage starts to yellow and die back before the flowers have finished blooming.
-To help hide this fading foliage, plant the bulbs among plants that will cover the dying leaves.
-Good companions for alliums include hosta, astilbe, perennial geranium and lavender.
+Alliums usually produce leaves a month or more before they send up a flower bud.
+With some species, the foliage starts to yellow and die back before the flowers have finished blooming.
+To help hide this fading foliage, plant the bulbs among other plants that will cover the dying leaves.
+Good companions for alliums include hosta, astilbe and perennial geranium.